aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/final-project/index.md

 - A short description of your project and reflection on the things you learned (500-1000 words)
 - One photo of the finished work
-- One short video of the finished work.
-This can be on Youtube, Vimeo etc. or a separate video file you upload to your website.
+- One short video of the finished work. **Please send this separatewly to Matti, check your email for instructions on how to submit it.
+The repository cannot handle large files.**

 Recommended documentation also would include one or more of the following:

 - A more detailed report on the process of creating your work.
-- More photos, sketches, high-quality video.
+- More photos, sketches, high-quality video, process videos.
 - A guide/tutorial on how to build your project from the technical side.

-**No separate assignment submission to MyCourses, just use the website that you have been using for the course.**
+**No separate assignment submission to MyCourses, just use the website that you have been using for the course.
+Except for the video file, send that separately.**